Mateusz-Kowalewski-Mobica/RDK_B_Docker/README.md

 Simply docker container environment for building RDK-B Yocto distribution for RaspberryPi 4

 # Setup
-Initialize RDK-B Repository (you need to update you netrc file)
+Initialize RDK-B Repository (you need to update your netrc file if you didn't do it before)

 ```
 source init.sh